ZShick/JavaScript-Projects/README.md

 # JavaScript-Projects
- A place to store my projects worked on in the JavaScript course with The Tech Academy.
+ A place to store my JavaScript projects that I work on while in The Tech Academy.